 Schiffert Health Center is Virginia Tech's on-campus health care center.
 The student health fee, included in each year's tuition, covers the majority of its services - unlimited visits and most laboratory procedures.
-Schiffert can also provide guidance on obtaining a COVID-19 test.

 COOK COUNSELING CENTER

 Cook Counseling Center is available to provide all students with mental health services.
 It offers short-term individual, couple, and group counseling for any concerns that your student might have, such as stress, depression, anxiety, academic motivation, and relationship problems.